lakshyarao22/alexa/Linux-Quick-Start-Guide.md

 ### MediaPlayer Reference Implementation Dependencies
 Building the reference implementation of the `MediaPlayerInterface` (the class `MediaPlayer`) is optional, but requires:
-* [GStreamer 1.10.4](https://gstreamer.freedesktop.org/documentation/installing/index.html) and the following GStreamer plug-ins:
+* [GStreamer 1.10.4](https://gstreamer.freedesktop.org/documentation/installing/index.html) (or later) and the following GStreamer plug-ins:
-**IMPORTANT NOTE FOR MACOS**: GStreamer 1.10.4 has been validated for macOS.
-GStreamer 1.12 **does not** work.
 **IMPORTANT NOTE FOR LINUX**: GStreamer 1.8 **does not** work.
 * [GStreamer Base Plugins 1.10.4](https://gstreamer.freedesktop.org/releases/gst-plugins-base/1.10.4.html) or later.
 * [GStreamer Good Plugins 1.10.4](https://gstreamer.freedesktop.org/releases/gst-plugins-good/1.10.4.html) or later.